Blog

 6. How to contact support for further questions

-This Book Depository email is an excellent example:
+This Awesome Books email is an excellent example:

-Remember: The link expiration time is an important security measure as it ensures that the link doesn’t remain “live” well after it lands in your inbox.
+The link expiration time is an important account security measure as it ensures that the link doesn’t remain “live” well after it lands in your inbox.

 1. Land in the inbox immediately

-Customers ask for a password reset because they need access at that moment.
+Customers will usually ask for a password reset the moment they need access.
 This means the faster the email arrives, the better!
-The password reset email example below from Notion lands in the inbox almost instantly so people can get on with their work.

 To land in the inbox, your email deliverability needs to be top-notch.
-Use a trusted email service provider that is tuned for peak performance, sending from a domain that enjoys a good reputation along with complete DKIM and SPF records for email authentication.
-You know, like MailerSend. 😉
+To ensure you’re getting the best deliverability, it’s important to use a trusted email service provider that is tuned for peak performance—like MailerSend.

 2. Keep it super simple (KISS)

-People expect to be on their way with a minimum of fuss.
+People want to reset their passwords with a minimum of fuss.
 So keep your password reset email short and to the point.
-See this minimalist version from CamelCamelCamel (yes that’s the name of the company) describing what happened and what they need to do next.
+See this minimalist version from SoundCloud describing what happened and what they need to do next.

 3. Clearly label your email